 Mandatory Reporting of Child Abuse

-In addition, individuals serving as volunteers for Carnegie Mellon who are responsible for the welfare of a minor or who have direct contact with minors are also Mandatory Reporters of child abuse.
+Under CPSL, all CMU employees and student workers are mandatory reporters of child abuse.
+In addition, volunteers who are responsible for the welfare of a minor or who have direct contact with minors are also mandatory reporters.

 Child abuse can come in many forms, and if a CMU employee (or volunteer who is responsible for the welfare of a minor or who has direct contact with minors) has reasonable cause to suspect that a minor is being abused, they are required under the law to immediately file a report.

 A mandatory reporter must immediately file a report if they have reasonable cause to suspect that a minor is the victim of child abuse in the following circumstances: